TechWiz-3/newYearResolutionBot/README.md

 `config` *stores server ids and their preferred reminder channel id*

 ## Hosting
 Currently RailwayApp is used for hosting.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app?referralCode=6KJ1hh)

+## License

+The New Year Resolution Bot is licensed under the GPL 3.0 license.
+See the [`LICENSE`](./LICENSE) file for more information.